+The CIOC consists of two branches: Investigative Analysis, and Threat Analysis.
 The Investigative Analysis Branch is responsible for:

 - Provide support to command staff, internal CID units and external federal agencies in responding to request for assistance/requests for information.